LearnersGuild/cos/README.md

+##### The COS Guide is undergoing edits to reflect recent upgrades at the Guild.
+You may find a few inconsistencies, broken links or outdated references below until the final revisions are complete and this guide is integrated into the Learner Guide.
+Thank you for patience. {#the-learner-guide-is-undergoing-edits-to-reflect-recent-upgrades-at-the-guild-you-may-find-a-few-inconsistencies-broken-links-or-outdated-references-below-until-the-final-revisions-are-complete}

+~ Learners Guild

+---

 > “An idea that is not dangerous is unworthy of being called an idea at all.” ~ Oscar Wilde

 # Learners Guild Culture Operating System